Research Education Programs

 Research Conflicts of Interest training addresses the importance of ensuring financial interests do not affect, or appear to affect, the design, conduct of reporting of research or compromise the protection of human subjects. [learn more]

-DHHS's Office of Research Integrity (ORI) offers an interactive training video [at this link], which educates clinical and social researchers on the importance of appropriately protecting research participants and avoiding research misconduct--the video allows the viewer to assume the role of one of four characters and to determine the outcome of the story line by selecting decision-making choices.
-Additionally, ORI has posted other video vignettes of case studies [at this link], as well as a description of the types of research misconduct and written case studies [at this link].
+DHHS's Office of Research Integrity (ORI) offers an interactive training video, which educates clinical and social researchers on the importance of appropriately protecting research participants and avoiding research misconduct--the video allows the viewer to assume the role of one of four characters and to determine the outcome of the story line by selecting decision-making choices.
+Additionally, ORI has posted other video vignettes of case studies, as well as a description of the types of research misconduct and written case studies.

 Post Doctoral Training Program